River Rocks come in a variety of shapes, colors, and sizes.

 A light rinse would be enough to knock the dust and other loose debris from the pebbles.

-Placing the rocks in a clean bucket of water after will assure the rocks aren’t going to leech any discoloration you may have missed.
+Placing the rocks in a clean bucket of water after will ensure the rocks aren’t going to leech any discoloration you may have missed.

 No bleach or other strong chemicals will be needed unless you have found these rocks outdoors and want to make sure no lethal elements might be hitchhiking.